dotnet/blazor/README.md

 ### Where should I post issues and PRs now?

-New issues and PRs should be posted at the [central ASP.NET Core repo](https://github.com/aspnet/AspNetCore) repo.
+New issues and PRs should be posted at the [central ASP.NET Core repo](https://github.com/aspnet/AspNetCore).

 Please don't post new issues or PRs in this repo.